-The candidate will support the researchers of the group and provide general support for the lab regarding resources, administration and general lab management.
-In addition, the candidate will have the opportunity to run own research projects in the context of protein engineering and cell engineering.
+You will support the researchers of the group and provide general support for the lab regarding resources, administration and general lab management.
+In addition, you will have the opportunity to run own research projects in the context of protein engineering and cell engineering.

 The major techniques used in the lab cover molecular biology (PCR, advanced cloning, mutagenesis), protein biochemistry (purifications, gel-based analysis), spectroscopy (absorbance and fluorescence) and mammalian cell culture.
 We also reach out into topics of histology, immuno-fluorescence and animal work (mice).

 High motivation, curiosity, and commitment to scienceVocational training as a technician with biological or chemical background or equivalent

 Background in molecular biology, cell biology and/or protein biochemistryCurious and self-driven working ethics and willingness to learnExcellent team and communication skillsEnthusiasm to work in an interdisciplinary and international environmentExcellent command of the English languageInterest in spectroscopy and imaging methodsInterest in protein engineering